KnorpelSenf/typegram/README.md

 ## Available Types

-Generally this package just exposes a huge load of `interface`s that correspond to the **types** used throughout the Telegram Bot API.
+Generally, this package just exposes a huge load of `interface`s that correspond to the **types** used throughout the Telegram Bot API.

-Note that the API specification sometimes only has one name for multiple variants of a type, e.g. there is a number of different `Update`s you can receive, but they're all just called `Update`.
+Note that the API specification sometimes only has one name for multiple variants of a type, e.g. there are a number of different `Update`s you can receive, but they're all just called `Update`.
 This package represents such types as large unions of all possible options of what an `Update` could be, such that type narrowing can work as expected on your side.
 If you need to access the individual variants of an `Update`, refer to `Update.MessageUpdate` and its siblings.